OrangeByte42/hello-transformer/README.md

 ### Introduction

-This project reproduces **Basic Transformer Architecture** in 《Attention Is All You Need》.
-Train transformer model in Multi30k dataset (DE2EN), and archieved a maximum BLEU score of 27-28.
+This project reproduces **Basic Transformer Architecture** by **PyTorch** in 《Attention Is All You Need》.
+Train transformer model in Multi30k dataset (DE2EN), and archieved a maximum BLEU score of 28-29.
 - *Tokenizer*: BERT / SpaCy (configurable);
 - *Training Mode*: DDP / Non-DDP (configurable);
 - *Training Method*: Teacher Forcing;